freenet/freenet-core/docs/src/dev-guide.md

 source_dirs = ["dist"]
 ```

-This means that the + dist` directory will be packaged as the initial state for the webapp (that is the code the browser will be interpreting and in the end, rendering).
+This means that the `dist` directory will be packaged as the initial state for the webapp (that is the code the browser will be interpreting and in the end, rendering).

 If we add the following keys to the manifesto: